 And speaking of communities, this is the time to develop them, dig in, embrace current trends, and think about how your audiences are living their lives differently and connecting differently in the wake of the pandemic.
 Some of these habits will stick.
 Kemet uses the example of Clubhouse, hot new drop-in audio chat app, as well as how consumer shopping behaviors are changing and increasing.
 Kemet says be authentic and true to the community that you have developed.

 “We’re focused on educating, inspiring and entertaining consumers, and if you look at the Frank’s RedHot content, it’s not about what we’re doing with our big activations.
 It’s every single day,” she says.
 “We’re getting some of the best results that we’ve seen over two, three years, and what that says to me is that even when the world opens back up, we want to make sure we maintain how we’re thinking differently about activating for people.”

 Earn trust throughout the year.

 Brands that go viral on social media are often those that can respond quickly to a moment.
-That’s easier said than done, because it requires a level of trust in the team to execute spur-of-the-moment ideas without having to seek a complicated set of approvals.
-For Frank’s RedHot, moment-based social media engagement is a 365-day approach and isn’t something they wait to do for the brand’s most important events, like Super Bowl.
+That’s easier said than done, because it requires a level of trust in the team to execute spur-of-the-moment ideas without having to seek layers of approvals.
+For Frank’s RedHot, moment-based social media engagement is a 365-day approach and isn’t something the team waits to do before its most important events like Super Bowl.